Is Florence Worth Visiting? Here’s All You Need to Know

 Is Florence worth visiting?
 Yes.
 One of the reasons is the Third Largest Church in the World + Brunelleschi Dome.
 Cathedral Santa Maria del Fiore

-The entire complex showcases the most stunning green and terracotta-color lines and shapes.
+The entire complex showcases the most stunning green and terracotta-colored lines and shapes.
 As well as intricate carvings, statues, and more!
 To call the Florence Duomo complex a work of art is a major understatement!

-The shot above showcases the Brunelleschi Dome, which you can see from inside the Cathedral.
+The shot above showcases the Brunelleschi Dome, which you can see from inside the cathedral.
 For an up-close look and panoramic views of Florence, you can climb the Brunelleschi Dome!

 This is the type of masterpiece that doesn’t require someone to be an art or architecture lover for it to be appreciated.
-To visit, make sure to book your tickets now, or MONTHS in advance.👇
+There are a few tips to know ahead of time that you can read in my guide to the Duomo complex!

 14. Panoramic Views